bnb-chain/greenfield-storage-provider/pkg/lifecycle/README.md

 # Service Lifecycle

-This package provides useful method to manage the lifecycle of a service with convenient initializations of components.
+This package provides useful method to manage the lifecycle of a service or a group of services with convenient initializations of components.

 ## Interface